Bemmu/DecisionTree/README.md

 # Output

 The program produces an ASCII art visualization that shows the resulting tree, which might look similar to the example below.
+Text art was used instead of a PNG image so that the program would have no dependencies to image libraries.

 	     hearing loss
 	   _______|_______